 - Inform the medical examiner/coroner of the funeral home

-- Determine whether to keep the deceased clothes or destroy them
+- Determine whether to keep the clothes of the deceased or destroy them

 DAY 1: CONTACT FUNERAL HOME FOR APPOINTMENT +

 Planning for the funeral should begin with the family first identifying a funeral home and cemetery.
 Prior to the family meeting with the funeral home, the family is encouraged to review the funeral home preparation guide.
-Many personal decisions will need to be made and it will help to have those conversations in private with plenty of time for discussion and not bding put on the spot in front of a funeral home director.
-The Vital Statistics form will also ensure that the family is prepared for the meeting.
+Many personal decisions will need to be made and it will help to have those conversations in private with plenty of time for discussion and not be put on the spot in front of a funeral home director.
+The Vital Statistics for a Death Certificate form will also ensure that the family is prepared for the meeting.

 Action Items: Review the three documents listed below

-Communications should start with immediate family members and close friends.
-The family can determine how best to facilitate this communication.
-Once immediate family, friends and clergy have been notified then extended friends and family should be informed.
+Communications should start with immediate family members and close friends and then notify extended friends and family.
 As word gets out people may start coming by the house to offer support.
 To help organize your village, one person should be appointed as the single point of contact.
-This will ensure that the same message is communicated out from the family and that others know who to contact with questions as opposed to contacting the immediate family.
-This helps give the family to grieve and it reduces confustion.
+This will ensure the same message is communicated out from the family and others know who to contact with questions as opposed to contacting the immediate family.
+This helps give the family space to grieve, and it reduces confusion.